 A student who is admitted to candidacy for a graduate degree shall maintain a high level of achievement and scholarship, which shall be demonstrated by his earning an average of B in the work he takes while registered as a graduate student.
-A maximum of 6 hours of C grades may be applied toward the requirements of the master's program.
-MBA students may apply up to 9 hours of C grades.
+A maximum of 9 hours of C grades may be applied toward the requirements of the MBA program.
 Furthermore, a grade of D or F disqualifies a student as a candidate for the graduate degree.